JohnRiddles/westraining-R/intro-to-R/07-programming.md

-There are other functions in the apply family, such as `apply`, which applies a function to every row or column of a matrix, but they are used in a similar manner.
+There are other functions in the apply family, such as `apply`, which applies a function to every row or column of a matrix, but they are used in a similar manner (see: `mapply`, `tapply`, `vapply`).
 Further, some R users prefer a group of functions defined in the `plyr` and `dplyr` packages which perform apply-like operations.
 These packages are briefly discussed in the next section.

 A second option is to create a new function which handles all of these `apply` operations automatically.
 This can be done through the